danpeirce/photogate-box-ssd1306term/README.md

 ### Photogate mode

-The Photogate mode will time the duration between negative going edges on the photogate1 input.
+The Photogate mode will time the duration between falling edges on the photogate1 input.

 ![]()